coprolit/rpg-rules/tactical-activity-tracking.md

 #### Round to Round Actions
 A few actions may require more than 4 AP such as donning or removing armor, or picking a complicated lock.
 These actions take multiple rounds to complete and must usually be performed uninterrupted by other actions (although they may be combined with other actions such as movement).

+#### Conditional Actions
+A conditional action is a **held action** that will be triggered when certain conditions are met.
+The combatant declares a specific trigger and action on his initiative, and it is considered “ready” (and AP is spend) when it would normally resolve.
+The action is resolved when (and if) the trigger condition occurs (often on someone else’s initiative).

+Conditional actions can be held for as many rounds as the character can maintain unbroken concentration.

+#### Canceling action
+An action may be canceled before it is resolved.
+Depending on how stressful the cancelled action was, this may require an `Orientation Maneuver`.

 #### Movement
 Movement is a unique action during the combat round, because it is often combined with other actions, such as shooting while moving forward, advancing while drawing a weapon, or charging into combat.
 An [action penalty](https://github.com/coprolit/rpg-rules/blob/master/movement-rules.md) based on one’s movement pace applies to all other actions performed in the round.